Program Update and Name Change

 DOE is committed to continually improving user experiences and benefits connected with the Superior Energy Performance (SEP) program—thus expanding its adoption and use.
 A core element of SEP, the ISO 50001 energy management systems standard, was updated by the International Organization for Standardization in 2018.

-To streamline and better align with ISO 50001:2018, DOE will release an updated SEP program.
+To streamline and better align with ISO 50001:2018, DOE has released an updated SEP program.
 Known as Superior Energy Performance 50001 (SEP 50001), the revised 2019 program incorporates some noteworthy changes.

 Part of the update includes changing the program name to “SEP 50001” to convey DOE’s cohesive approach to encouraging energy management.
 DOE’s Advanced Manufacturing Office, in collaboration with DOE's Federal Energy Management Program (FEMP) and Buildings Technologies Office (BTO), supports two major programs to encourage uptake of ISO 50001: